emory-qtm/capstone-dekalbda-covidpolicy/README.md

 ### Pycharm
 You can download PyCharm from the [JetBrains website](https://www.jetbrains.com/pycharm/).

-Choose Community Edition which will be enough for the project.
+Choose Community Edition, which will be adequate for the project.

 Follow the default setting and finish the installation.